Skip to content

 What This Means for Outdoor Power Equipment Buyers

-Generac is the top-selling portable generator brand in the U.S., and this recall affects equipment sold as recently as February 2026 — meaning plenty of brand-new units sitting in garages or still in boxes could be affected.
+Generac is the top-selling portable generator brand in the U.S., and this recall affects equipment sold as recently as February 2026, meaning plenty of brand-new units sitting in garages or still in boxes could be affected.
 Gas-powered equipment carries fuel storage, maintenance, and safety burdens that battery-powered alternatives don’t.
-Ryobi’s new 18V and 40V battery power stations, for instance, deliver 150W to 300W of clean power from existing tool batteries with no fumes, no fuel, and no carburetor to inspect.
+Ryobi’s new 18V and 40V battery power stations, for instance, deliver 150W to 300W of clean power from existing tool batteries with no fumes or fuel, and no carburetor to maintain.